MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

     ![select manage roles](media/D365-admin-center-advanced-settings-manage-roles.png "manage roles")

 > [!NOTE]
-> The “manage roles” button at the top will not be shown as an option on the list of group teams page if the checkbox to the left of a group team is selected.
-Manage roles is only available in the context of the group team details page.
+> The **MANAGE ROLES** command is not available on the group teams page if the check box to the left of a group team is selected.  **MANAGE ROLES** is available only in the context of a group team details page.

-Example: If the steps above were completed to apply the author role to an AAD Office Group, then anyone in the group will have a role that will allow them to create and edit a guide and the guide will be owned by the group referenced in the first step allowing access and edit privileges.